 - a.
-Unfasten the front door by lifting the latch from the bottom and turning to the right (counterclockwise) and swing the door open (see Figure 6-1). - b.
+Unfasten the front door by lifting the latch from the bottom and turning to the right (counterclockwise) and swing the door open. - b.
 Remove the foam filters from the frame on the front door. - c.
-Replace the washed or new foam filters into the frame on the front door. - d.
-Close the front door and secure the latch. - 3.
-Record maintenance results and any corrective actions in a suitable log.
+Install the customer's spare foam filters, either washed or new foam filters, into the frame on the front door.